queryluke/masseffect-5e/static/data/rules/07-02-selling-items.md

 ---

 Opportunities abound to find tech, gadgets, equipment, weapons, armor, and more throughout the galaxy.
-Normally, you can sell your bounty when you return to a civilized planet or space port, provided that you can find buyers, entrepreneurs, and fencers interested in your loot.
+Normally, you can sell your bounty when you return to a civilized planet or spaceport, provided that you can find buyers, entrepreneurs, and fencers interested in your loot.

 ### Arms, Armor, and Other Equipment